 Released On 13th Aug 2019

-Digital radio technology has revolutionised the industry improving many aspects the radio users experience.
+Digital radio technology has revolutionised the communications industry, improving many aspects of the radio user's experience.
 There are several benefits of using digital radios, but the most obvious benefits are:

-- Clearer Signals – There is no background noise when using digital radios, so when the signal weakens the voice clarity remains the same.
+- Clearer signals – Unlike analogue radios, there is no background noise when using digital radios, so when the signal weakens the voice clarity remains the same.
 When the signal is fully lost the digital radios stop receiving.

-- Increased Coverage – The digital technology increases coverage by up to 20% because the unwanted background noise is filtered out and digital radios are also able to correct errors in weaker transmissions and therefore fill in the gaps.
+- Increased coverage – Digital technology increases coverage by up to 20% over analogue radios because the unwanted background noise is filtered out.
+Digital radios are also able to correct errors in weaker transmissions and therefore fill in the gaps.

-- Enhanced Functionality – Digital radios tend to offer more functionality such as GPS tracking, caller ID higher IP ratings where radios can be exposed to more hostile conditions such as water, mud and dust.
+- Enhanced functionality – Digital radios tend to offer more functionality such as GPS tracking, caller ID and higher IP ratings where radios can be exposed to more hostile conditions such as water, mud and dust.

 - Are analogue radios being phased out? – 95% of all radios manufactured are now digital but the vast majority can operate in analogue mode and they will be able to communicate with your existing radios.